0x000dea7c/dumb/README.md

 - X Create vector data types to improve readability.
 - X Improve triangle rasteriser.
 - X Add colours per vertex and interpolation
+- Test case with triangles that share edges.
+- Change code to handle share edge case.
 - Stop.
 Write and understand everything you did about the triangle rasterisation.
 When writing about it, say that it's only for edu. purposes
-- Test case with triangles that share edges.
-- Change code to handle share edge case.
-- Understand everything you did until here!
-And write something!
 - Clipping for all primitives.
 - Basic transformations (rotation, scaling)
 - Textures